Bhartiya-Hacker/Liz-RAT/README.md

 # LizRat-Termux:
 This is a Android RAT tool inspired from L3MON.
 I Developed This tool to add some new features Like Camera Caputure & Recording.
+I am NOT RESPONSIBLE if you use this tool to commit any crime.

 # Featurs:
 ```bash